-Developers at Mozilla understand that how important it is for the browser to improve its compatibility and experience with extensions.
-As such, version 64 of the Firefox browser has introduced a newer concept of extension recommendations via Contextual Feature Recommender (CFR).
+Developers at Mozilla understand how important it is for the browser to improve its compatibility and experience with extensions.
+As such, Firefox browser has introduced a newer concept of extension recommendations via Contextual Feature Recommender (CFR).
 Contextual Feature Recommender (CFR) is a system that proactively recommends Firefox features and add-ons based on the surfing behavior of the user.
 This behavior helps developers find and recommend features and extensions that they believe would simply the work of a user and offer additional value, thereby improving user engagement and retention.
 In a way, CFR aims to make Firefox personal.

-Upon loading a website, known to offer a Firefox extension, Firefox browser will display a recommendation with a small puzzle icon in the address bar.
+Upon loading a website, known to offer a Firefox extension, the Firefox browser will display a recommendation with a small puzzle icon in the address bar.

 Clicking the icon will launch a popup with a message clearly marked as “Recommended Extension”.
 It will feature a button to install the extension alongside a “Not Now” option to hide the message.